Polymorphic Iterable Sequential Effect Systems: Related and Future Work

 \subsection{Generic Effect Systems}

-We know of only three generic characterizations of effect systems prior to ours that aim to capture the full structure common to a range of concrete effect systems.
-None handle sequential effects or are extensible with new primitives.
+We have already discussed generic treatments of sequential effect systems in Section \ref{sec:semantics}.
+We know of only three generic characterizations of traditional single-operator commutative effect systems that aim to capture the full structure common to a range of concrete effect systems.
+None are extensible with new primitives.

-Marino and Millstein give a generic model of a static commutative effect system~\cite{marino09} for a simple extension of the lambda calculus.
+Marino and Millstein give a generic model of a static traditional (single-operator) commutative effect system~\cite{marino09} for a simple extension of the lambda calculus.
 Their formulation is motivated explicitly by the view of effects as capabilities, which pervades their formalism --- effects there are sets of capabilities, values can be tagged with sets of capabilities, and subeffecting follows from set inclusion.
 They do not consider type system support for effect polymorphism (they consider the naive substitution of let bindings during type checking).
-They do however also parameterize their development by an insightful choice of \emph{adjust} to change the capabilities available within some evaluation context and \emph{check} to check the capabilities required by some redex against those available, allowing great flexibility in how effects are managed.
+They do however also parameterize their development by an insightful choice of an \emph{adjust} operation to change the capabilities available within some evaluation context and a \emph{check} operation to check the capabilities required by some redex against those available, allowing great flexibility in how effects are managed.

-Henglein et al.~\cite{henglein2005effect} give a simple expository effect system to introduce the technical machinery added to a standard typing judgment in order to track (commutative) effects.
+Henglein et al.~\cite{henglein2005effect} give a simple expository effect system to introduce the technical machinery added to a standard typing judgment in order to track (single-operator commutative) effects.
 Like Marino and Millstein they use qualifiers as a primitive to introduce effects.
-Because their goals were instructional rather than technical, the calculus is not used for much (it is used to gradually introduce effect systems before presenting a full typed region calculus~\cite{talpin1992polymorphic}).
+Because their goals were instructional rather than technical, the calculus is only used to gradually introduce effect systems before presenting a full typed region calculus~\cite{talpin1992polymorphic}.